tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 to map or steer services that carry matching color on to the TE tunnel as described in
 {{?RFC9012}}.

+admin-state:

+> A YANG leaf that holds the tunnel administrative state.
+The administrative status in state datastore transitions to 'tunnel-admin-up' when the tunnel used by the client layer, and to 'tunnel-admin-down' when it is not used by the client layer.

+operational-state:

+> A YANG leaf that holds the tunnel operational state.

 encoding/switching:

 > The 'encoding' and 'switching-type' are YANG leafs that define the specific technology in which the tunnel operates in as described in {{?RFC3945}}.

-reoptimize-timer:

-> A YANG leaf to set the inteval period for tunnel reoptimization.

 source/destination: